In-Class Essays: High School English Teachers Must Rethink Writing Assessment in the Age of AI

-The traditional take-home or “typed” or “formal” essay, which was once the cornerstone of Literary Analysis, AP Literature, and English Language Arts instruction, has obviously become a problem.
+With ubiquitous, free AI use, the traditional take-home or “typed” or “formal” essay, which was once the cornerstone of Literary Analysis, AP Literature, and English Language Arts instruction, has obviously become a problem.
 Instead of trying to fight (and not win) a battle against the use of technology and AI tools in my classroom, I decided to simply do more in-class writing assignments with my students.

 The Authenticity Problem We Cannot Ignore

-This isn’t really even about catching cheaters so we feel satisfied we haven’t given anyone a grade he or she did not deserve.
-Really, it’s about the deeper purpose of writing instruction.
+This isn’t about catching cheaters just so we feel satisfied we haven’t given anyone a grade he or she did not deserve.
+It’s deeper than that.
+It’s about the real purpose of writing instruction.
 We teach essay writing to develop our students’ critical thinking, analytical skills, and ability to articulate complex ideas.
-This stuff MATTERS to us.
-It’s why we became ELA teachers.
-When the writing process happens in an uncontrolled environment with unlimited technological assistance, we are losing our ability to assess and nurture the essential skills we’ve worked so long to master ourselves and pass on to the next generation.
+If you teach English/ELA, this stuff MATTERS to you.
+For most of us, it’s why we became ELA teachers.
+So it can be super demotivating and crushing when we realize it’s getting harder and harder to TEACH because AI is getting in the way.
+We all know that when the writing process happens in an uncontrolled environment with unlimited technological assistance, we are losing our ability to A) assess fairly and B) nurture the essential skills we’ve worked so long to master ourselves and pass on to the next generation.

 Why In-Class Writing Is the Answer

-The shift to timed, in-class essays may feel like going back in time, but it’s really a smart choice to actually tackle a very CONTEMPORARY problem.
+The shift to timed, in-class essays may feel like going back in time, but it’s really a smart choice to tackle a very CONTEMPORARY problem.
 Plus, it offers tons of pedagogical benefits!!

-Concerns?
-What If You Think YOUR Students Can’t Write Timed Essays?
+Concerns: What If You Think YOUR Students Can’t Write Timed Essays?

-All students, not just those who struggle in school, have 504s or IEPs, or have learning gaps, actually need explicit/direct instruction in writing skills.
-This includes the unique skills that timed writing demands of them.
+All students, not just those who struggle in school, have 504s or IEPs, or have learning gaps, actually NEED explicit/direct instruction in writing skills.
+This includes working on the unique skills that timed writing demands of them.
 They’ll need to know how to quickly analyze a prompt, how to outline in an efficient manner, how to manage their time (overall), and how to edit/revise in a reduced time frame.
 They’ll also need to understand that a timed essay or an essay test has some conventions that are a bit different than a long research paper or a formal/typed essay they work on for 1-2 weeks.
 Most important, they’ll need practice and plenty of scaffolding to help them gain confidence and be willing to try in the first place!

-Whether you’re focused on the TIMED aspect of in-class writing, or you’re just going to have your high schoolers (9th, 10th, 11th, or 12th grade) do all their writing in class and leave it at the door when they leave for the day (so they cannot work on it at home), they’re going to need some materials and/or lessons on this type of writing.
-We are all afraid they “can’t” do timed writing, but that’s why we don’t just throw them in the deep end without any swimming lessons!
-If you want to break the whole process of in-class or timed essay writing down into manageable steps that ANY student can handle, try my How-To Guide for High School In-Class Essays.
-It will give you the framework your students need in one student-friendly, 4-page packet that walks students through every stage of timed essay writing, from analyzing prompts to managing time effectively to avoiding common pitfalls.
-It even covers voice, style, and editing issues!
+Whether you’re focused on the TIMED aspect of in-class writing, or you’re just going to have your high schoolers (9th, 10th, 11th, or 12th grade) do all of their writing in class, leaving it in your room when they leave for the day (so they cannot work on it at home), they’re going to need some materials and/or lessons on this type of writing.
+We are all afraid that our high schoolers “can’t” do timed writing, but that just means we shouldn’t throw them in the deep end without any swimming lessons!

-A guide like this is essential because it quickly (and in student-friendly language/bite-sized bits) covers prompt analysis, hesis development, outlining, body paragraph construction, style/editing, and even intros and conclusions!
+A guide like this is essential because it quickly (and in student-friendly language/bite-sized bits) covers prompt analysis, thesis development, outlining, body paragraph construction, style/editing, and even intros and conclusions!
 And it’s all geared toward writing within timed conditions.
 It can also work across essay types, from literary analysis/critical lens/novel studies to argumentative, persuasive, or expository/informational.
 Plus, you can edit in/out anything you wish to add to match your particular essay assignment(s)!

-How to Implement In-Class Essays
+How to Teach In-Class Essays

 Transitioning to more in-class writing doesn’t mean abandoning all take-home work or eliminating process writing entirely.
 Here’s what you can do…

-Build skills progressively: Start with shorter timed responses and gradually increase length and complexity as students develop proficiency.
+Build skills progressively: Start with shorter timed responses (paragrahs, CER/CEA) and gradually increase length and complexity as students develop proficiency.
 You can try doing timed writing with just one paragraph (try CER paragraphs!) at first, build to maybe a short intro and 1-2 body paragraphs, then try an intro and 3 bodies, and then go to the intro + conclusion + 3-or-more body paragraphs.

 [All of my essay/writing lessons can be found here!]

 Create a supportive environment: Many students will feel (and express) anxiety about timed writing or essay testing.
 Reduce those anxious feelings by framing timed writing as a learnable skill rather than a test of their innate writing ability.
-Give your students resources, like the “how to write timed essays” guide/handout, and let them use them AS THEY WRITE.
+Give your students resources, like the “how to write timed essays” guide/handout, and let them use these resources AS THEY WRITE.
 I usually only have them do an essay test or timed write WITHOUT these tools at the very end of the year, after they’ve practiced 10+ times!

 Don’t ditch process/formal/typed writing: Obviously, we still need to do writing activities like typed and cited literary analysis essays, research papers (informative, argumentative), and other long-term writing.
 You can either grade these in small chunks for small point values (this helps discourage cheating) & using plenty of written planning pages/graphic organizers to encourage students to use their own minds rather than AI, or you can keep the large-point final paper assignment BUT have students leave all of their work in the room and only work on things while you’re supervising.
 It helps to have them write everything by hand and type at the end.
+I like to “chunk” the writing process and give small (5-10 point) grades along the way with “writing checks” where I skim their work.

 PS: Timed writing is STILL “process writing” because students still need to brainstorm, plan, draft, and edit/revise!!